imsus/grid/README.md

 Make CSS grid layouts easily.
 Instant visualization, dynamic number of rows and columns.
+Using a modern browser is required ─ this uses many ES6 functions including arrow and async functions.

-Public domain.
-Use freely, even in commercial settings.
+**Public domain.** Use freely, even in commercial settings.

 ### [Link](https://jhpratt.github.io/grid)